 Explore the Prostate Cancer Genetics Clinic

-The Prostate Cancer Genetics Clinic is the most recently developed program within the Center for Cancer Risk Assessment (CCRA).
-Under the direction of Matthew Smith, MD, PhD, our staff includes specialists in both uro-oncology and genetics.
+Developed in 2016, the Prostate Cancer Genetics Clinic within the Center for Cancer Risk Assessment (CCRA) was one of the first programs of its kind in the country.
+Under the direction of Matthew Smith, MD, PhD, and Keyan Salari, MD, PhD, our staff includes specialists in both uro-oncology and genetics.

 Should You Consider Genetic Counseling?

 A visit to our clinic may be right for you if you have a personal or family history of one or more of the following: